Blue-Gold Game spectators gained their initial look at the progress of the Campus Crossroads Project

-Currently the fourth-winningest active coach in the NCAA Football Bowl Subdivision, Kelly has guided the Irish to 28 wins over the last three seasons, which equals Dan Devine's school record for victories over the first three years as a Notre Dame head coach.
+Currently the third-winningest active coach in the NCAA Football Bowl Subdivision, Kelly has guided the Irish to 37 wins over his tenure.
+No Notre Dame football coach has ever collected more victories over his first four seasons.

-His 122 victories as a head coach since 2001 are more than all but two active FBS head coaches - Oklahoma's Bob Stoops and Texas' Mack Brown.
+His 131 victories as a head coach since 2001 are more than all but one active FBS head coach - Oklahoma's Bob Stoops.